r0jahsm0ntar1/africana-framework/readme.md

 # Disclaimer:
 🚧 Hacking is addictive😂, Yoh!
 "With Great power."👀 You know the drill. 🚧

-- * Africana is strictly designed for educational purposes only.
+- Africana is strictly designed for educational purposes only.
 If you think you're about to become the next cyber-vigilante, think again.**<br>
-- * This tool won't magically turn you into a hacking wizard overnight.
+- This tool won't magically turn you into a hacking wizard overnight.
 It's more like a virtual playground for learning the art (and science) of ethical hacking.**<br>
-- * 🙅‍♂️ Don't even think about using this tool for anything illegal or malicious.
+- 🙅‍♂️ Don't even think about using this tool for anything illegal or malicious.
 The cyber police will find you, and they won't be amused.**

-## Features
+## Features:
 - 🔒 System Security Configuration with Tor, Privoxy, Squid, Macchanger, Dnsleak, etc.
 - 🌐 Local Network Pentesting with Bettercap, Nmap, Metasploit, Responder, Smbmap, etc.
 - 🚀 C2 & Reverseshell Generation Engines with Shelz, Hoaxshell, Ncat, Rlwrap, Villain, etc.